What is Unique Entity Number (UEN) in Singapore

 formed on 1 January 2009 could be ‘T09LL0001B’.

-if you are a foreign entity registered with ACRA, you will also be issued with a UEN with ACRA and it will look like TyyUFnnnnX.
+If you are a foreign entity registered with ACRA, you will also be issued a UEN with ACRA and it will look like TyyUFnnnnX.

 Besides ACRA, there are many other UEN issuance agencies who are responsible for issuing the right UEN for all types of business entities.
 The agencies are listed below: